-Figure 1 and Figure 2 show the distribution of the Italian manufacturing firms by size in the two considered areas of the country.
-Data reflect the traditional Italian industrial structure, essentially made up of micro and small firms.
-Figure 1 and Figure 2 show that the percentage of medium and large firms is relatively higher in: a) the Centre-North of the country; b) the high-tech sectors.
+Data reflect the traditional Italian industrial structure, essentially made up of micro and small firms in both areas of the country.
+However, the percentage of medium and large firms is relatively higher: a) in the Centre-North of the country; b) in the high-tech sectors.